dvreeze/yaidom/docs/someXmlGotchas.rst

 characters() method or to the ignorableWhitespace() method?
 See `Ignorable White Space`_.

 Looking at whitespace handling alone, it is already clear that reasoning about "equality" of XML documents (in isolation) is next to impossible in general.
+The same XML document may lead to very different DOM trees, depending on XML parser configuration.

 Yaidom's approach w.r.t. whitespace handling is summarized as follows: